 - Recognize that the education of their child(ren) is a joint responsibility of the parents and the school community; - 2.
 Send their children to school ready to participate and learn; - 3.
-Ensure their children attend school regularly and on time; - Ensure absences are excused: - Insist their children be dressed and groomed in a manner consistent with the student dress code; - Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment: - Know building and classroom rules and help their children understand them;
+Ensure their children attend school regularly and on time; - 4.
+Ensure absences are excused; - 5.
+Insist their children be dressed and groomed in a manner consistent with the student dress code; - 6.
+Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment; - 7.
+Know building and classroom rules and help their children understand them; - 8.
+Convey to their children a supportive attitude toward education and the district;

-- Know building and classroom rules and help their children understand them; - Convey to their children a supportive attitude toward education and the district; - Build good relationships with teachers, other parents and their children's friends; - 10.
-Help their children deal effectively with peer pressure; - Inform school officials of changes in the home situation that may affect student conduct or performance; - 12.
+- 9. Build good relationships with teachers, other parents and their children's friends; - 10.
+Help their children deal effectively with peer pressure; - 11.
+Inform school officials of changes in the home situation that may affect student conduct or performance; - 12.
 Provide a place for study and ensure homework assignments are completed.